What’s the dominant purchasing force in the U.S.?

 The dominant purchasing force in the U.S. is represented by Canadian investors.
 The relatively weak currency and low prices have encouraged Canadians to buy vacation and retirement homes in the neighbouring country.
 Arizona and Florida are the countries they’re most attracted by, even if the proximity of the Midwest – including Chicago – makes it an easy place for them to make real estate investments.

 The crisis has favoured the investments of overseas buyers who have benefited from favourable exchange rates, low prices and record-low mortgage rates.
-More than 50% of sales to foreign nationals occurred in Florida, California, Texas, Arizona and New York.
+More than 50% of sales to foreign nationals occurred in property for sale Florida, California, Texas, Arizona and New York.

 An ever increasing number of Chinese buyers are heading for the United States to buy a home.
 They have become the second largest foreign buyers in the U.S. and developers are reserving units on floors with number 8 – which Chinese consider to be a lucky number – in new condo projects for them.
 An intense investment activity comes from Argentina, Brazil, Colombia and Venezuela, too.
 Argentineans and Brazilian dominate the market in downtown Miami.